andriesfc/result-for-kotlin/README.md

 2. This `Result` type _always_ treats the right side as a **success** value.
 3. This library will always decompose the result value in the pattern of `(result,error?)`

-As an example of error as first class domain citizen, consider the some error codes reported by the Stripe[^1] API:
+As an example of error as first class domain citizen, consider the some error codes reported by the Stripe API:

 - `billing_invalid_mandate`
 - `card_declined`